Skip to main content

 However, by the early 2000s, Foothill Square began to show signs of aging.
 The mall’s glory days were behind it, and it struggled to keep up with the changing retail landscape.
 The once-pristine sign along the MacArthur Freeway became a rusted reminder of better days, and much of the shopping center began to fall into disrepair.

-View of the interior mall in July 2011.
+View of the mall inside Foothill Square in July 2011.

 Grand trees still there.